skyfe79/Awesome/README.md

 - [huobao-drama](https://github.com/chatfire-AI/huobao-drama) - 🎬 火宝短剧 - 基于AI的一站式短剧生成平台 《一句话生成完整短剧，从剧本到成片全自动化》  Huobao Drama - An AI-Powered End-to-End Short Drama Generator "One Sentence to Complete Drama: Fully Automated from Script to Final Video"
 - [tmux-bridge-mcp](https://github.com/howardpen9/tmux-bridge-mcp) - Standalone MCP server for cross-pane AI agent communication via tmux.
 Lets Claude Code, Gemini CLI, Codex, and Kimi CLI talk to each other through tmux panes.
 - [agentmemory](https://github.com/rohitg00/agentmemory) - #1 Persistent memory for AI coding agents based on real-world benchmarks
-- [orca](https://github.com/stablyai/orca) - Orca is the next-gen IDE for working with a fleet of parallel agents.
+- [orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
 Available on desktop and mobile.
 - [mediabunny](https://github.com/Vanilagy/mediabunny) - Pure TypeScript media toolkit for reading, writing, and converting video and audio files, directly in the browser.
 - [openreel-video](https://github.com/Augani/openreel-video) - OpenReel Video - Professional browser-based video editor.
 Open source CapCut alternative.
 100% browser-based, no installation, no cloud uploads, no watermarks.
 - [compound-engineering-plugin](https://github.com/EveryInc/compound-engineering-plugin) - Official Compound Engineering plugin for Claude Code, Codex, Cursor, and more